edgedb/edgedb/docs/intro/quickstart.rst

   Applying migrations...
   Everything is up to date.
 Revision initial
   Project initialized.
-  To connect to quickstart, run `edgedb`
+  To connect to quickstart, run `gel`

 This did a couple things.